 - 1. Preliminary fuel modification plans shall be submitted to and approved by the fire code official prior to or concurrently with the approval of any tentative map. - 2.
-Final fuel modification plans shall be submitted to and approved by the fire code official prior to the issuance of a grading permit. - The fuel modification plans shall meet the criteria set forth in the Fuel Modification Section of OCFA Guideline C-05 "Vegetation Management Guideline - Technical Design for New Construction Fuel Modification Plans and Maintenance Program." - a.
+Final fuel modification plans shall be submitted to and approved by the fire code official prior to the issuance of a grading permit. - 3.
+The fuel modification plans shall meet the criteria set forth in the Fuel Modification Section of OCFA Guideline C-05 "Vegetation Management Guideline - Technical Design for New Construction Fuel Modification Plans and Maintenance Program." - a.
 The fuel modification plan shall include provisions for the maintenance of the fuel modification in perpetuity. - 4.
 The fuel modification plan may be altered if conditions change.
-Any alterations to the fuel modification areas shall have prior approval from the fire code official.
+Any alterations to the fuel modification areas shall have prior approval from the fire code official. - 5.
+All elements of the fuel modification plan shall be maintained in accordance with the approved plan and are subject to the enforcement process outlined in the Fire Code.